top of page

 Zombie Office

-Jimothy Dyck was working overtime at the office – again.
+E01: Zombie Office Series, "Zombie Office (Part 1)" Content Rating: PG-14 Jimothy Dyck was working overtime at the office – again.
 He was covering for Jerry, who hadn’t been seen since Monday.
 The birthday card for Linda he left on Jerry’s desk was still lying there, unsigned.
 “Where the hell is Jerry?”
 Jimothy complained to his boss, Cheryl.
 “He still owes me five dollars for Linda’s gift.”
 “He never called in,” Cheryl replied without looking up from her computer.
-“He’s probably dead,” Jimothy concluded.
-“Got his face eaten off by a zombie
+“H

 Alan Wiebe